Rudxain/xorsum/README.md

 I was surprised that I couldn't find any implementation of a checksum algorithm completely based on the `XOR` op.
 So I posted this for the sake of completeness, and because I'm learning Rust.
 I also made this for people with low-power devices.

 # ⚠DISCLAIMER
-**DO NOT SHARE HASHES OF PRIVATE DATA.** You might be leaking sensitive information.
+0. **DO NOT SHARE HASHES OF PRIVATE DATA.** You might be leaking sensitive information.
 Small hashes and bigger files tend to be safer, because the `sbox` will (probably) have enough bytes to "mix well".
+1. This program is not production-ready.
+The version number should be `0.x.y` to reflect the incompleteness of the code.
+I'm sorry for the confusion